7Factor/terraform-aws-s3-website/README.md

 **Major version 1 is intended to maintain backwards compatibility with the old module source.** To use the new module source and maintain compatibility, set your version to `"~> 1"`.
 This means you will receive any updates that are backwards compatible with the old module.

-## Contributing

-We welcome pull requests for bug fixes and new functionality.
-Because we use an automated release system, your PR must include a label indicating what type of release should be associated with your change.
-As is standard for terraform registry modules, we utilize [Semantic Versioning](https://semver.org/) for our version numbers.
-The following are the labels that should be used on your PRs:

-* https://github.com/7Factor/terraform-aws-s3-website/labels/release%3Amajor - A release for a major version will be created after merging the PR.
-* https://github.com/7Factor/terraform-aws-s3-website/labels/release%3Aminor - A release for a minor version will be created after merging the PR.
-* https://github.com/7Factor/terraform-aws-s3-website/labels/release%3Apatch - A release for a patch version will be created after merging the PR.
-* https://github.com/7Factor/terraform-aws-s3-website/labels/no%20release - No release will be created after merging the PR.